anthill-platform/anthill/docs/services/game-master/flow.rst

 1. Creating a room
 ~~~~~~~~~~~~~~~~~~

-The Player decides to create a room, or just join to first room that matches required criteria.
+The Player decides to create a room, or just joins to first room that matches required criteria.
 In case of second option, if no rooms found that match the criteria, a new one is created.

 2. Resolving a Region
 ~~~~~~~~~~~~~~~~~~~~~